 See the kit list.
 IMPORTANT: please label all your kit, or you probably won’t get it back at the end!
 It is amazing how much kit gets lost at camp.
 Biros work well on fabric, nail varnish is good for marking plates etc.

-Please help your cub to pack the bag so that he knows where each item is.
+Please help your cub to pack the bag so that they know where each item is.
 We are always amazed at how many items that “Mum didn’t put in the bag” are really there all the time.

-Please don’t let him bring any electronic gadgets, in case they get lost or damaged.
-So, no DS’s and no phones!
+Please don’t let them bring any electronic gadgets, in case they get lost or damaged.
+So, no electronic’s and no phones!

 - Can my Cub bring some sweets or treats?

 Please, no. They should not need any, as we will make sure that every cub eats a good breakfast, lunch, dinner and supper.
 Cubs that bring sweets tend to eat them all on the first night.
 They then get no sleep and have a rotten time the next day.

 Food in tents can cause a dreadful mess and lots of problems.
 Squirrels especially will eat through tents/rucksacks/sleeping bags/plastic storage boxes even training shoes to get to food.
 Leave it in the store tent where it will be kept safe.
 This is where we will keep the cakes which we ask Cubs to bring so that we can share some goodies as dessert treats after our meals at camp.

 Fantastic!
 Our catering team will be brilliant.
 Unless you have an allergy or dietary requirement at least try everything.
 There will be lots of choice!
 Breakfast and evening meal are usually cooked, lunch is sandwiches etc.

 - How cold does it get at night?

 It can be pretty cold, so your cub needs a warm sleeping bag.
 They should also bring a blanket but please be aware that it may get a little muddy.
 Wearing a hat in bed keeps your feet warm!
 It is also important to have a foam sleeping mat to lie on, to keep you away from the cold ground.